 Project PAINT: the Prison Arts INiTiative

-Project PAINT launched as an entirely volunteer-run program in the spring of 2013.
+Project PAINT launched as an entirely volunteer-run program in 2013.

 In 2011, Founding Director Laura Pecenco, had been conducting research on arts programming in prisons for her PhD in Sociology at the University of California, San Diego and wanted to understand these programs from the inside out.
 However, California had completely defunded the statewide Arts-in-Corrections (AIC) program in 2010, and no formal visual arts program existed at San Diego’s state prison, Richard J. Donovan Correctional Facility (RJDCF).
 Laura reached out to the UC San Diego community, and artist Kathleen Mitchell immediately volunteered to help out.
 Additional volunteers soon came on board.